Welcome! I’m Kathy Schwalbe, Ph.D., PMP, and mother of three! My passion is educating project leaders to make the world a better place.

-Sep 18, 2020: See resources under the new Agile tab above.
-I have written several new exercises, quizzes, and teaching case studies that anyone is free to use.
+Sep 18, 2020: See free resources under the new Agile tab above.

 - Order An Introduction to Project Management, Sixth Edition (based on the 2017 PMBOK® Guide) from amazon.com or amazon.ca.

 - Order an ebook for as little as $38 from redshelf.com.
 You can now read the whole ebook offline.
 You can highlight text, create flashcards, have text read to you, etc. through Redshelf’s interface.
 Universities should contact redshelf about their inclusive access program.

 - 6eChapter 1 pdf for An Introduction to Project Management, Sixth Edition.

 - 2018pmtemplates (one compressed file with over 50 files in Word, Excel, etc.) and more_templates (zip file with modified templates created by Rhett Smith, Adjunct instructor at Appalachian State University, added May 30, 2019).
 Feel free to modify templates to meet your needs.